 The problem is that for some reason they pulled off 2007, there is still no 2008 edition and only a 2 year old report from 2006 is available.
 But here is the “rumor” from trusted sources:

-TPO roofs in the above study loose minimum of 1 mil of thickness per year and some TPO’s loose as much as two mil per year (in 10 years that will be 20 mil – imagine that on a 45 mil membrane).
+TPO roofs in the above study lose minimum of 1 mil of thickness per year and some TPOs lose as much as two mil per year (in 10 years that will be 20 mil – imagine that on a 45 mil membrane).
 The average top ply thickness is 15 mil – some are 12.
 Once you are down to the scrim, the roof is gone, and the UV will eat the scrim and bottom ply.

 Instead of conclusion: